Updated: April 18, 2023 - 5 min read

 Unless you’re a world-class minimalist, chances are you own a couple of products.
-You probably own the computer or smartphone on which you’re reading this article (or if you don’t, you probably have some explaining to do!).
+You probably own the computer or smartphone on which you’re reading this article (if you don’t, you have some explaining to do!).
 But does simply owning a product make you a “Product Owner” with a capital P and a capital O?

 Since you’re reading this, you probably know the answer to that question.
 You know that Product Owner is a job title or role within organizations that build software products.
 But you may be confused as to exactly what is a Product Owner, and how that term differs from the term Product Management.
 If that’s you, then have no fear.
 By the end of this article you’ll be able to spot the difference between a Product Owner and a Product Manager at 200 feet of distance even on a cloudy day!

 You might also be interested in: Decoding Job Titles: The Different Types of Product Manager

 The Basics: The Definition of a Product Owner versus a Product Manager

 Our handy Product Glossary gives the following definitions for each term: